coda/packs-sdk/docs/guides/advanced/authentication.md

   endpointDomain: "example.com",
 });
 ```

-!!! warning "Endpoint domain must match network domain"
-    The `endpointDomain` field is used to validate the endpoint URL entered by the user, but doesn't impact which domains your Pack can make requests to.
-This is controlled by the separate [network domain][network_domains], and in practice these two domains are often set to the same value.

 When the user connects to their account they will now also be asked to provide the endpoint URL for their account.